Kenvyra/blog/src/posts/2023-may-update.md

 ### Fixes

 -   The boot animation now properly applies Monet colours on vanilla and microG builds again
 -   The broken Monet settings section has been overhauled, fixed and is now visible on the settings main page

 ### Enhancements

 -   Vanilla and microG builds now use [OpenCalc](https://github.com/Darkempire78/OpenCalc) as the default calculator
 -   Several performance improvements and library updates

+### Features

+-   Builds after the 13th of May have support for per-app volume